 Civil Rights and Election Integrity

 November is bearing on us very rapidly and I have still not heard anyone talk about the fact the elections may occur under the dark shadow of Covid-19.
 I do not believe we will have a vaccine by November no would we have achieved herd immunity if there is something like that for Covid-19.
 At this time we do not know if there is post infection immunity and if there is how long that would last.
 Our Election Officials should this be planning ahead for the post-covid-19 world to save lives and prevent another spike of new infections post elections.
 All our states and municipalities should seriously consider development of secure and effective electronic voting mechanisms.
 In the absence of such systems we must consider increasing the number of election centers by about 4 to reduce the crowds.
 One very sure way to reduce crowds is to make the day a holiday to ensure people do not rush into centers at certain time just before time for work.
-We should encourage as much early voting as possible.
+We should encourage as much early voting as possible as well as the use of mail in ballots.
 All these initiatives need bipartisan support and must not be another issue that gets polarized.

 Whilst some of these suggestions are already in place or been implemented to various degrees in certain places some are just good conjectures and thoughts of what could or might be.
 The hard truth that most of us will however need to face is this; WE ARE NEVER GOING BACK TO THE PRE-COVID WORLD OF 2019.
 We did not go back to the Pre-9-11 world of 2001, 2,996 American died in that tragedy as at today Covid-19 has killed more than 70 thousand Americans why should we expect things to return to normal?